Call for In-Use Track Papers

 - ISWC 2017 submissions are not anonymous.

-- All submissions must be in English, and no longer than 16 pages.
+- All submissions must be in English, and no longer than 16 pages (including references).
 Papers that exceed this limit will be rejected without review.

 - We encourage embedding metadata in the PDF to provide a machine readable link from the paper to the resource.